anthonyc-r/TextGame/README.md

 - Tap the hamburger button
 - Tap 'Load Game'
 - Navigate to ./data and select game_1.dat
+- Set up which terminal emulator to use (default is xterm) via hamburger>Preferences
 - Tap the 'play' button to the left of the navigation bar (Note that this currently assumes you have gnome-terminal installed!
 See `app.c` - `editor_app_run_game()`)